 A common question I was asked of sleeping bags in my retail days was ‘Which sleeping bag can be used all year?’
 The answer is none.
 Heading out in high heat?
 Grab yourself a summer sleeping bag.

-The closest you get is a three-season sleeping bag, suitable for use in all but high summer and winter.
-On either side of this, you get dedicated winter sleeping bags and summer sleeping bags (two-season sleeping bags).
+The closest you get to a year-round option is a three-season sleeping bag, suitable for use from spring through to autumn.
+Then you get dedicated winter sleeping bags and summer sleeping bags.

 Summer sleeping bags incorporate two types of sleeping bag: simpler options for family camping and super lightweight options for summer treks and bikepacking.